 A Little About Me

-I have a great studio in the heart of artsy and foody Montclair, New Jersey, in the historic Murdoch-Fairchild Building, with lots of backgrounds and an incredible lighting system.
+I have a great studio in the heart of artsy and foodie Montclair, New Jersey, in the historic Murdoch-Fairchild Building, with lots of backgrounds and an incredible lighting system.
 The place is so cool, it’s been the background for TV commercials and videos.
-If you’re looking for a great place to eat, I know every store and restaurant in my town (I’m the president of the business community).
-I am married to the divine Boni and I have two smart and creative sons, named Nate and Ethan, and a mutt named Wilson.
+If you’re looking for a great place to eat, I know every store and restaurant in the downtown (I’m the president of the business community).
+When I am not making portraits,